Individual Regret in Cooperative Stochastic Multi-Armed Bandits: Introduction

-\citep{KollaJG18} raised the question of whether it is feasible, in a general network, to surpass the performance of well-established single-agent policies, such as UCB \citep{AuerCFS02} and SE \citep{Even-DarMM06}, when executed independently across the network.
-Our work addresses this open question by demonstrating that, apart from an additive term of $A$ and logarithmic factors, it is not possible to obtain an individual regret bound that improves upon the bound achieved by the simple $\coopse$ algorithm.
+\citet{KollaJG18} raised the question of whether it is feasible to surpass the performance of well-established single-agent policies, such as UCB \cite{AuerCFS02} and SE, when these policies are executed independently across the network.
+While this question has also been explored in several prior works (see, for example, \cite{YangCHLT22,yang2024cooperative,zhang2025nearoptimal}), our contribution provides a complementary perspective by analyzing individual regret that is independent of the graph’s diameter.
+The combination of our lower bound and the analysis of our $\coopse$ algorithm thus refines the understanding of this question in the cooperative setting.